GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 ## 1. Purpose and Scope

 One paragraph: what this system is for, who it serves, and what problem it removes.
+This system allows users to extract ROM files and convert its instruments into a packaged Soundfont (SF2) format.

 One paragraph: what is explicitly *outside* the boundary of this release.

 ## 2. Stakeholders and Personas